Skip NavigationSkip to Primary Content

 Any information we collect is kept strictly confidential.
 No information will be disclosed to outside parties, as we recognize the importance of protecting your personal privacy.
 Pet information will not be released without your written or verbal consent.

 We are happy to provide a volunteer program for those interested in exploring career options in the veterinary industry.
-If you would like to volunteer at our hospital, please submit your resume and/or request in writing to Becky, RVT.
+If you would like to volunteer at our hospital, please submit your resume and/or request in writing to Becky, RVT when you are visiting in person.
 The minimum age for volunteering is 15 years old.
 Volunteer shifts are available weekdays during the morning or afternoon.
 Please note we do not have volunteer placement on weekends.

 If you are interested in pursuing a holistic method of treatment, contact us to discuss your pet’s needs and the options for care.
 Have your regular veterinarian send us a referral form, along with your pet’s medical records and any radiographs (if radiographs have been performed).
 Once we receive these records, we will contact you to arrange an appointment.
 Receiving these records at least a week prior to your pet’s appointment allows our veterinarians to review your pet’s medical history and become familiar with your pets condition.
-If we do not have access to your pet’s medical records and/or radiographs, we may be required to repeat testing that has already been done at your regular veterinary hospital.
+If we do not have access to your pet’s medical records and/or radiographs, we may be required to repeat testing that has already been done at your regular veterinary hospital or we may need to reschedule your appointment in order to allow the veterinarian time to properly review your pet’s medical history.